cesp99/ScreenShield/README.md

 ### Core Components:

-1. **AntiSS Composable**: The central composable that blocks screenshots and recordings.
+1. **ScreenShield Composable**: The central composable that blocks screenshots and recordings.
 2. **ComposableLifeCycle**: A lifecycle-aware composable that triggers protection based on the app's state.
 3. **findActivity()**: A helper function that retrieves the current activity, essential for applying window flags.

 ## License